Tyler Reddick: 2019

 On February 1, 2019, it was announced that Reddick would make his Cup Series debut at the 2019 Daytona 500, driving the No. 31 car for RCR.
 After qualifying for the race as an open (non-charter) car, he started 39th.
-Reddick was involved in two incidents during the race: on lap 159, as he was about to pit, contact by Cody Ware sent him airborne before being hit by Jimmie Johnson, ripping Johnson's left side; on lap 191, he was involved in "The Big One" that collected 20 other drivers.
+He was involved in two incidents during the race: on lap 159, as he was about to pit, contact by Cody Ware sent him airborne before being hit by Jimmie Johnson, ripping Johnson's left side; on lap 191, he was involved in "The Big One" that collected twenty other drivers.

 In April, Reddick participated in qualifying at Talladega, driving the No. 62 Beard Motorsports car in place of Brendan Gaughan, who was attending his son's communion.
 Reddick was 29th fastest, but Gaughan started at the rear for the race under NASCAR's driver change rules.
 In only his second MENCS start at Kansas, Reddick finished ninth.

 On October 2, 2019, RCR officially announced Reddick as the driver of the No. 8 Chevrolet for the 2020 season.

 2020

-Reddick scored his first top ten of the 2020 season at the first Darlington spring race, finishing 7th.
-At Homestead, he ran in the top-five almost all day and finished 4th, his then best-career finish, despite almost losing the position on the last lap after thinking that the race ended a lap early.
+Reddick scored his first top-ten of the 2020 season at the first Darlington spring race, finishing seventh.
+At Homestead, he ran in the top-five almost all day and finished fourth, his then-best career finish, despite almost losing the position on the last lap after thinking that the race ended a lap early.

-Reddick nearly won the 2020 GEICO 500 at Talladega, controlling the lead in the late stages but ultimately losing it with four laps to go and finishing 20th.
-Reddick also contended with RCR teammate Austin Dillon for the victory at Texas after opting not to pit during a caution caused by fellow rookie Quin Houff spinning out, which moved him to the lead with 23 laps to go as a result.
-Reddick finished a then career-best 2nd-place to Dillon, marking an RCR 1–2 finish for the first time since the 2011 Good Sam Club 500.
-Reddick posted 3 top-5 finishes and 9 top-10 finishes.
-He was in playoff contention for most of the year, being 19th in points heading into the regular-season finale in the Coke Zero Sugar 400, the regular-season finale.
+He nearly won the 2020 GEICO 500 at Talladega, controlling the lead in the late stages but ultimately losing it with four laps to go and finishing twentieth.
+He also contended with RCR teammate Austin Dillon for the victory at Texas after opting not to pit during a caution caused by fellow rookie Quin Houff spinning out, which moved him to the lead with 23 laps to go as a result.
+Reddick finished a then career-best second-place to Dillon, marking an RCR 1–2 finish for the first time since the 2011 Good Sam Club 500.
+Reddick posted three top-five finishes and nine top-ten finishes.
+He was in playoff contention for most of the year, being nineteenth in points heading into the regular-season finale in the Coke Zero Sugar 400, the regular-season finale.
 He nearly won the race, but in the late stages, he attempted to clear the No. 18 of Kyle Busch, but had not fully passed him and instead collided with Busch.
 The contact lost Reddick the lead and he was caught up in another wreck, resulting in him missing the playoffs.
-He finished the season out 19th in points.
+He finished the season out nineteenth in points.